Case of gang-rape, murder of Asifa in IHK raised at UN HQ

 Afton Beutler, Director of Global Education Opportunity Programme, an NGO, commended the work of rights defenders in highlighting India’s violations in Kashmir.
 She singled out Mrs. Shawl’s diligent effort over the years to keep members of the Council and human rights defenders informed about developments in Kashmir.

 Ms. Ward gave a detailed presentation on her long study of Indian human rights violations in the disputed region.
-European Parliament Member, Alex Mayer drew the attention of Kashmir activists to the fact that British members of European Parliament are often alone in talking about Kashmir conflict, and that there is a need for Kashmiri activists to reach out to European Parliament members other than those from the United Kingdom.
-A short film on the case of Asifa was screened.
+European Parliament Member, Alex Mayer drew the attention of Kashmir activists to the fact.

 ISLAMABAD: Leader of Kashmir women Mrs. Shamim Shawl joined two members of European Parliament at the United Nations Headquarters in Geneva to raise the case of gang-rape and murder of eight-year-old Kashmiri girl Asifa Bano in Indian Held Kashmir (IHK).